Does Cooking Alter Glycaemic Index and Glycaemic Load?

 food, glycaemic index, glycaemic load, reheating, temperature, blood sugar level, complex carbohydrates, cabohydrates, banana, resitant starch

-Glycaemic index (GI) and Glycaemic load (GL) are important in diabetes management.
+Glycaemic index (GI) and glycaemic load (GL) are important in diabetes management.
 They help in making good food choices and also help in controlling blood sugar levels.
 Including low GI and GL foods not only helps in managing glucose levels but also provides consistent energy, and reduces insulin resistance.
 The body’s response to GI and GL varies greatly.

-Let us understand what is Glycaemic index and Glycaemic load.
+Let us understand what is glycaemic index and glycaemic load.
 This will help you improve blood glucose and also lose weight.

-What is the Glycaemic index and Glycaemic load?
+What is glycaemic index and glycaemic load?

-GI is the measure of the rate at which food when ingested can alter blood sugar levels.
+Glycaemic index is the measure of the rate at which food when ingested can alter blood sugar levels.
 GL includes GI and the amount of carbohydrates.
 Both GI and GL calculate the impact of carbohydrates on insulin resistance, blood sugar, and other abnormal metabolic markers.

-What are the benefits of using Low GI and GL food?
+What are the benefits of using low GI and GL food?

 Choosing foods that are low in GI and GL has several benefits.
 Individuals who want to manage their blood sugar levels, maintain a healthy weight, or would like to lose weight should understand the concept of low GI and GL.